Donders-Institute/bidscoin/README.md

 Currently, BIDScoiner is quite functional, although only option (1) has been [implemented](#bidscoiner-support--todo) for DICOM.
 (NB: Options (2) and (3) are planned for future versions, such that (3) takes precedence over (2), which in turn takes precedence over (1)).

-BIDScoiner is a command-line tool that requires no programming knowledge in order to use it, just some basic file handling and, possibly, minor (YAML) text editing.
+BIDScoiner is a user friendly toolkit that requires no programming knowledge in order to use it, just some basic file handling and, possibly, minor (YAML) text editing.

 ## The BIDScoiner workflow